 So how can we help?

-Blessing the Children Canada strives to provide a holistic approach to lifting the people of Debre Zeyit Ethiopia out of the cycle of poverty.
+Blessing the Children Canada strives to provide a holistic approach to lifting the people of Bishoftu Ethiopia out of the cycle of poverty.
 Through our Life Sponsorship program, we care for not only the child, but their family as well, providing education and basic necessities to allow them to attend school and reach their potential.
-Our Academy provides a high quality education, including teaching them skills like basic computer knowledge so they can have the best chance after graduation to reach their goals and dreams.
-We also offer enrollment in our Income for Life program to widows and mothers, teaching them skills to create their own businesses and provide sustainable income for their families.
+Our BCI Academy schools provide high-quality education, including teaching them skills like basic computer knowledge so they can have the best chance after graduation to reach their goals and dreams.
+We also offer enrollment in our Loom program to widows and mothers, teaching them to weave to provide sustainable income for their families.
+A total of eight looms are available for the women to use.
 As the needs and the means arise, we also provide other important services, like clean drinking water, healthcare, and healthcare teaching.